joelchrono12/joelchrono12.ml/_posts/2022-06-04-the-smartphones-ive-owned-so-far.md

 I am still really happy with my current device, and I don't see myself switching at least for another year.
 For the future I am looking forward to getting a Google Pixel 6A or 7A, whatever is latest when I have to change.
 Or I might go with another chinese phone if they still have Snapdragon chips, since they have not been in the Redmi Note series for a while, as far as I've seen.

+## 2023

+{% include img.html alt="Poco F4" image="/assets/img/blogs/2022-06-05/pocof4.webp" caption="Poco F4" %}

+This is my current device! the first one I bought with my own money, which is pretty cool.
+I wrote some of my first impressions on it in [this post](https://joelchrono.xyz/blog/new-phone-experience/).

+I still love it!

 # Conclusions